Chapter 1 Resurrections

 “Why don’t you put your clothes on?” offered Jesus from behind the door.

-Grabbing the door handle, Yuri pulled it open to see Jesus leaning up against the wall just outside.
+Striding over to the door, he jerked it open and saw a man leaning up against the wall just outside.

 Yuri stayed silent, feeling awkward.
-His eyes looked Jesus up and down and he wondered what he wanted.
+His eyes looked the man up and down and he wondered what this stranger wanted.

 “Come through?” beckoned Jesus with an open arm, pointing across a hall to the kitchen.